Obijuan/REPYZ/README.md

 Author
 --

--Juan Gonzalez-Gomez (Obijuan)
+- Juan Gonzalez-Gomez (Obijuan)

 Credits
 --

-- David Estevez:  Is the author of the Repy modules v2.
+- **David Estevez**:  Is the author of the Repy modules v2.
 Repyz were inspired in Repy v2: http://www.dsquaredrobotics.com/wiki/index.php?title=REPY-2.0

-- Andres Prieto-Moreno.
+- **Andres Prieto-Moreno**.
 Is the author of the MY1 modules, in which the repyz are also inspired.
 He also suggested me the idea of including a lower servo cover with ears for the servos.
 Because of these ears, the body of the module has been dramatically simplified.

-- Gocha is the cat of Carlos Garcia Saura.
+- **Gocha** is the cat of Carlos Garcia Saura.
 It is the one that appears on the REPYZ logo

 License